creditoo/hiring/README.md

 Do you want to work with us?
 If yes, *Fork* this repository, complete our test and open a PR with your code.

-Also, we need you to send us your resume to diogo@creditoo.com.br and, please, send all stuff you thing it's interesting about you too: linkedin, twitter, blog, site, github, open-source projects that you participate, articles that you have wrote, etc. Everything you judge good about you.
+Also, we need you to send us your resume to diogo@creditoo.com.br and, please, send all stuff you think it's interesting about you too: linkedin, twitter, blog, site, github, open-source projects that you participate, articles that you have wrote, etc. Everything you judge good about you.

 ## Requirements

-- PHP
+- PHP with Laravel 5.4
 - HTML5
 - CSS3
+- Angular 1 with ES6
+- Docker
 - Khow how to work with Linux
 - Khow how to work with GIT
 - Like to be challenged